paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-007-boards-councils-and-committees.md

 (4) To direct the staff of the explosive safety board.

-(5) To performs 11 So in original. other functions relating to explosives safety management, as directed by the Assistant Secretary of Defense for Sustainment.
+(5) To perform other functions relating to explosives safety management, as directed by the Assistant Secretary of Defense for Sustainment.

 (6) To provide impartial and objective advice related to explosives safety management to the Secretary of Defense and the heads of the military departments.